 Why do we even want to walk in self-control?
 After all, it’s not easy to be disciplined!
 This verse in Titus reminds us that it is the GRACE of God that motivates us to change.

-If you are here, feeling like you “have to” develop more self-control, I am going to ask you to look at it another way.
-Don’t try to force disciplined behavior, rather seek the grace of God and allow Him to change your heart.
+If you’re here, feeling like you “have to” develop more self-control, I’m going to ask you to look at it another way.
+Don’t try to force disciplined behavior.
+Rather, seek the grace of God and allow Him to change your heart.

-Here are few verses that will help you see self-control like He does…
+Here are a few verses that will help you see self-control like He does…

 2. Proverbs 25:28 (NLT) A person without self-control is like a city with broken-down walls.

 Living a life without self-control is no life at all.
 Being able to discipline ourselves brings life, peace, and prosperity.
 Without self-control, we will end up in ruins.

 Meditating on biblical principles for healthy eating and self-control can help convict us so that we can confess our struggles, agree with God, and find the power to overcome!

 3. Proverbs 23:20-21 (NLT) Do not carouse with drunkards or feast with gluttons, for they are on their way to poverty, and too much sleep clothes them in rags.

 Self-control is about so much more than food.
 Although, I have found in my life that food seems to be the last frontier.
 While I have exercised discipline in many areas of my life, my eating is one area I must be on guard against.

 This Bible verse about self-control reminds me that it’s ok to struggle, but I don’t want to live in the slums.